sysco-middleware/sysco-middleware.github.io/_posts/2016-10-21-UMS_Adapter_send_email_OSB_12C.md

 tags: [OSB, UMS]
 author: cliops
 ---
-In this post, we will how to send emails using a UMS adapter in OSB 12c.
+In this post, we will learn how to send emails using a UMS adapter in OSB 12c.
 There we go:

 ### Configuration in the server side ###